 All law enforcement agencies in the commonwealth can investigate hate crimes.
 The Pennsylvania State Police Heritage Affairs Section (HAS) is a unit dedicated to assisting our law enforcement partners in preventing, monitoring, responding to, and investigating occurrences of hate crimes in Pennsylvania.

 Hate crimes have both a physical impact and a psychological impact on the victim(s).
 They can also lead to distress and instability in the communities where they occur.
 HAS members regularly meet with lawmakers, community groups, and other stakeholders to address concerns before, and even after, a hate crime occurs.
-In this video, recorded in early 2020, Sergeant William Slaton talks about the responsibilities members of the Heritage Affairs Section have to the communities they serve, both during significant events and long after the news cameras stop rolling.
+In this video, recorded in early 2020, (then-Sergeant) Lieutenant William Slaton talks about the responsibilities members of the Heritage Affairs Section have to the communities they serve, both during significant events and long after the news cameras stop rolling.

 To contact the Heritage Affairs Section, email RAemail@example.com.

 A. In Pennsylvania, a hate crime is an offense that causes physical harm to the victim, or an offense that threatens to commit harm to a victim or group, that is motivated by race, religion, ethnic/national origin, gender, gender identity, age, disability or sexual orientation of the victim(s).

 Q. What is the difference between hate crime and hate speech?